Frequently Asked Questions

 Q: Where are grades sent?
 How can I get my grades?
 When will I be able to get my final grades?

 A: The University does not mail grades.
 Grades are available from your ONU Self-Service Banner account by selecting "Student Services," then "Student Record," then "Mid-Term Grades" or "Final Grades."
-NOTE: The GPA seen on the Web will not be accurate until the Office of the Registrar has run several processes at the end of each term, usually late on the Monday after finals week.
+NOTE: The GPA seen on the Web will not be accurate until the Office of the Registrar has run several processes at the end of each term.

 Please do not call the Office of the Registrar for your grades as federal laws prohibit the release of that information over the telephone.